Siminic87/milestone-data-centric-final/README.md

 The SEO User Exchange is the best way to get tips on online marketing from peers because it gives a quick and comprehensive summary of various online marketing tips that have been applied by people in real life.
 Since it also incorporates a voting system, it also lets users quickly assess the usefulness of each individual tip as perceived by other users.

-- As a user type, I want to get a quick overview of online marketing tips from peers that could work for my business.
+- As a user type, I want to get a quick overview of bugs and feature requests that have already been posted by users of MarketingMan.ie.
-- As a user type, I want to be able to assess and vote on the usefulness of the tips presented.
+- As a user type, I want to be able to assess and vote on the urgency with which bugs and feature requests are developed.
-- As a user type I want to be able to post, edit and delete online marketing tips that have worked for me.
-This includes adding, editing and deleting the relevant category of my tip.
+- As a user type I want to be able to post, edit and delete bugs and feature requests that I would like to have tended to.

 ### Mockups:
 #### Desktop